Guides should use side navigation because it displays better on mobile devices, which many UNC students use instead of computers.

 In some situations it might be more appropriate to use your own SpringShare profile box.
 Here's information from SpringShare on how to do it:

-Don't forget to add alt to all images in your guide.
+Don't forget to add alt text to all images in your guide.
 Alt text enables those using screen readers to hear a description of the image.
 You can add alt text when you first upload the image to your Image Manager, or when you add it to your guide.

 Accent colors can be found in the UNC Style Guide.